-Along with this project, the tools folder of GitHub contains also the two projects "impl.model" and "impl.impl" for the setup of applications.
+Along with this project, the tools folder of GitHub contains also the template project impl.model for the setup of applications.
 In contrast to the example structures, which unify both sides currently through two separate Maven files, these projects shall help setting up applications in separate folders.
 Moreover, the tools folder also contains the project MavenCentral, which contains tools for creating a release, like changing Maven version numbers, but also a tool to clean up a local Maven repository from superfluous SNAPSHOT versions.